GEOF-OSGL/GDAL-1.10.1-wintri/README.md

 Rel.
 4.9.3, 15 August 2016
 usage: proj [ -bCeEfiIlormsStTvVwW [args] ] [ +opts[=arg] ] [ files ]
 ```
 If your version is 4.9.1 or higher then you have version with inverse Winkel Tripel (and Aitoff) solution.
-Continue with next step.
+Continue with GDAL compilation.

 If your version is older then compile proj4 from source.
 First download ZIP from https://github.com/OSGeo/proj.4.
 You will get proj.4-master.zip file.
 Make sure you have development packages installed.
 In folder with zip file execute:
 ```